AdrianoFerrari/blog/content/essays/kernel-card-system/index.md

 ## The Complement to Consistency

-In Systems Thinking it's said that people often know which lever would have the biggest impact on a system.
-The problem is that they tend to want to push that lever very hard *in the wrong direction*.
-For example, economic growth is important, but we should aim for *less* of it. [^1]
+> "Although people deeply involved in a system often know intuitively where to find leverage points, more often than not they push the change in the *wrong direction*."<br>

-[^1]: This, and other counterintuive results, are explained in "Thinking in Systems : A Primer".
+> &mdash; *Donella H. Meadows, Thinking in Systems : A Primer*[^1].

+[^1]: For example, economic growth is important, but we should aim for *less* of it.
+This book is great for thinking more broadly about the systems we live in, and for gaining some humility about how to change them.
+Leverage points to improve systems do exist, but they can take a great deal of effort to find, and often require us to do the opposite of what we'd expect.

 In my constant quest for consistency, I was doing the same thing.